Here's what happened on my way home

 I bent to the lace, tied it up.
 Now

-Let it stay that way for a while.
+let them stay that way for a while,

 "You know what, I like it that way."